theSSaini/IEEE-Scribbl-exercises/python-exercise/README.md

 ## Overview
 Your goal is to make a single-player Tic-tac-toe game by applying the feature branch workflow!

+Fork the repo in your assigned teams and create branches to simulataneously work on the game.py given in this folder.

+Make sure to complete the design document (designdoc.md) before you start, so that you won't have conflicting code!

 ## Detailed specs

 0. The player will use 'O' and the computer will use 'X'.
 Ignore the ' . ' symbols inside boards below, they are just there to format the table in Markdown.